Fat Transfers or Fat Injections

 It is difficult to establish an average cost for the fat transfer procedure because every case is unique.
 Since body fat transfer may be performed during other procedures, anesthesia and facility fees may be combined with those procedures.
 The total fees for fat transfers can range upwards between R10 000.00 and R20 000.00, depending on how many areas are treated and how much fat is harvested and injected.
 Be sure to get a comprehensive quote from your plastic surgeon before scheduling your fat transfer surgery.

-The cost of body fat transfer is rarely covered by medical aid because it is generally considered to be a cosmetic procedure.
-When fat transfer surgery is performed after a traumatic injury.
+The cost of body fat transfer surgery is rarely covered by medical aid because it is generally considered to be a cosmetic procedure.